Plumsail/helpdesk-docs/source/User Guide/Ticket management.rst

 Most of the ticket fields are displayed in the table on the right hand side of the screen:

+Requester
--  Requester: the person from the Contacts list who requested the ticket (if the contact has his organization specified you’ll see it next to his name).
+   The person from the Contacts list who requested the ticket (if the contact has his organization specified you’ll see it next to his name).

+Assigned to
--  Assigned to: the SharePoint user that is currently working on the ticket.
+   The SharePoint user that is currently working on the ticket.

+Cc
--  Cc: carbon copy.
+   Carbon copy.
 Contacts specified in this field will receive the same notifications as the requester.

+Status
--  Status: ticket status.
+   Ticket status.
 There are three statuses by default: New, In progress and Solved.
 You can also add your own.

+Priority
--  Priority: relative ticket priority (Low, Normal, High, Urgent).
+   Relative ticket priority (Low, Normal, High, Urgent).

+Due date
--  Due date: the date when the ticket has to be resolved by.
+   The date when the ticket has to be resolved by.

+Category
--  Category: the type of the ticket (Question, Incident, Problem, Request)
+   The type of the ticket (Question, Incident, Problem, Request)

+Tags
--  Tags: some key categories to classify the ticket.
+   Some key categories to classify the ticket.

 Edit ticket and add comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~